OpenRefine/OpenRefine/docs/docs/manual/wikidata.md

 You may wish to include edits to [terms](#terms-labels-descriptions-aliases-and-sitelinks) (labels, aliases, descriptions, or sitelinks) as well as establishing relationships between entities.

 For example, you may wish to upload pseudonyms, pen names, maiden or married names for historical authors.
 You can do so by putting the preferred names in one column of your dataset and alternative names in another column.
-In the schema interface, add an item for the preferred values, then click "Add term" on the right-hand side of the screen.
-Select "Alias" from the dropdown, enter in "English" in the language field, and drop your alternative names column into the space.
+In the schema interface, add an item for the preferred values, then click “Add term” on the right-hand side of the screen.
+Select “Alias” from the dropdown, enter in “English” in the language field, and drop your alternative names column into the space.

 Terms must always have a language selected.
-You cannot edit multiple languages at once, unless you drop a suitable column into the "language" field.
+You cannot edit multiple languages at once, unless you drop a suitable column into the “language” field.
 For example, if you had translated publication titles, with data in the format

 |English title|Translated title|Translation language|
 |---|---|---|